Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 Notes:

-But not all externailities are negative.
+But not all externalities are negative.

 For example the whole oracle scheme makes it so the chain can get information from the real world.
 This is a positive externality for the network that can further use this extra information.